algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 ### 5.1 Security

-Krug being an important group, security is de facto extremly important for them.
+Krug being an important group, security is, de facto extremely important for them.
 We are assuming that they already have some network security policy and so adding another security layer would be excessive.

 ### 5.2 Availability